portfolio-performance/portfolio-help/docs/en/reference/file/import/pdf-import.md

 ![](images/testPDF-buy-create-security.png)

-In the case of a new security, a `Search for suppliers of historical prices` box is displayed.
+In case of a new security, a `Search for suppliers of historical prices` box is displayed.
 If the security is listed on [Portfolio Report](../../../how-to/downloading-historical-prices/portfolioreport.md), then the historical prices could be automatically added.
 Otherwise, the security is created, but you will need to manually edit the data source to [download the historical prices](../../../how-to/downloading-historical-prices/index.md).

 <br style="clear:both;">